Date of Award:

 It is concluded that while plant cover and basal area describe functional stability of vegetation to grazing and climate, they cannot detect structural changes in communities.
 Using plant size, age and density, demography can fulfill this function.
 Suggested applications of demography to practical situations are given and the implications discussed.

 Michaelk, David Leslie, "Natural Pastures of the Macquarie Region of New South Wales: Their Origin, Composition and Management" (1981).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6356.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .